Setting Up a BE Development and Debugging Environment with VSCode

 sudo apt install -y openssl libssl-dev

-The following steps are carried out in the /home/workspace directory
+The following steps are performed under the /home/workspace directory.

 git clone https://github.com/apache/doris.git